 There’s always the possibility that house prices might rise whilst you’re looking for a new property.
 This could mean that you can’t afford to buy the house you want when it comes down to it.

-By being organised, doing your research in the areas you want to live and having a mortgage already agreed, you should be able to buy your next home fairly quickly for a decent price.
+By being organised, doing your research in the areas you want to live and having a house repayments already agreed, you should be able to buy your next home fairly quickly for a decent price.
 If taking your time is your desired route then use that time wisely by keeping an eye on the property market and building relationships with estate agents in the area you want to buy.
 By doing this, you can swoop on the right property at the right time because you’re informed.

 Don't miss out on your dream home, sell quickly